GET IN TOUCH

 Healthcare technology and reporting

-Healthcare operator deployed tech-enabled reporting across 24 locations — real-time visibility in 60 days
+Healthcare operator deployed tech-enabled reporting across 24 locations with real-time visibility in 60 days

-A 24-location Texas healthcare network was managing operations through disconnected EHR instances, manual billing reports, and spreadsheet-based staffing models — with no real-time visibility into network-level performance.
-A technology integration and reporting infrastructure build gave ownership a live multi-site dashboard within 60 days, enabling data-driven decisions that improved margin by 8% in the first operating quarter.
+A 24-location Texas healthcare network was managing operations through disconnected EHR instances, manual billing reports, and spreadsheet-based staffing models, with no real-time visibility into network-level performance.
+A technology integration and reporting infrastructure build gave ownership a live multi-site dashboard within 60 days, enabling decisions that improved margin by 8% in the first operating quarter.

 Read the case study →